Taiko2k/Tauon/README.md

 For Windows, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

-For Arch Linux, download pkgbuild from releases section, navigate terminal to download location and run:
+For Arch Linux, download pkgbuild from releases section and install.
+For example using yaourt, navigate terminal to download location and run:

     $ yaourt -P -i